 Since early November, all three measures have shown greater variation than in the previous months.
-In particular, positive sentiment (green line) and loneliness (blue line) deviated from averages that emerged mid-2020.
+In particular, during the later months of 2020, positive sentiment (green line) and loneliness (blue line) deviated from averages that emerged mid-year.
 Expressions of anxiety (yellow line) and loneliness (blue line) may be returning to levels seen throughout much of 2020.
 It is possible that a contentious election and subsequent election-related events, the fall and winter holiday season, and the introduction and availability of a COVID-19 vaccine may be influencing these expressions via social media.

-Graph 9: 7-day moving averages of deviation in select expression measures relative to a January 2020 baseline: March 7, 2020-January 24, 2021 (Source: Penn Center for Digital Health)
+Graph 9: 7-day moving averages of deviation in select expression measures relative to a January 2020 baseline: March 7, 2020-January 30, 2021 (Source: Penn Center for Digital Health)